kurokobo/virtualbmc-for-vsphere/README.md

 * For testing purposes only.
 Not for production use.
 * The vCenter Server credentials including password are stored in plain text.
+* The vSphere DPM can be enabled with VirtualBMC for vSphere, but be careful with the recommendations presented in the vSphere DPM in nested environments may not be accurate or meet expectations.
+[See the wiki page for detail](https://github.com/kurokobo/virtualbmc-for-vsphere/wiki/Use-with-Nested-ESXi-and-vCenter-Server#notice).

 ### Installation